 1.2M config_dump.json

 The preceding output shows that the configuration size of a sidecar is about 1.2 MB when 420 pods are deployed in the cluster.
-If a sidecar is created for each pod in the cluster, the configurations of these sidecars reach a considerable size and increase the load of the control plane.
+If a sidecar is created for each pod in the cluster, the configurations of these sidecars reach a considerable size and increase the configuration push load of the control plane.

-1. Use a YAML file that contains the following content to create a virtual service in the ASM instance to handle the timeout of the httpbin-0 service.
-For more information, see Manage virtual services.
+1. Use a YAML file that contains the following content to create a virtual service for the httpbin-0 application in the Service Mesh instance to handle the timeout of requests.
+For more information about how to create a virtual service, see Manage virtual services.

 apiVersion: networking.istio.io/v1beta1